allennrbc/Software-Tools-Spring-2024/Christine's Analysis.md

 Median of the year-over-year percent change in hourly wage rates computed at the individual level using linked wage records.
 Reported as a 12-month moving average.
 Paid Hourly denotes individuals who report that they are paid on an hourly basis.

-### FTE Full-Time Equivalent emlpoyees as definined by the IRS for the ACA (Affordable Care Act) to determine ALE (Applicable Large Emlpoyers)
+### FTE Full-Time Equivalent employees as definined by the IRS for the ACA (Affordable Care Act) to determine ALE (Applicable Large Emlpoyers)

 Could we improve the chances for successful adoption of our policy recommendations by adopting the definitions and formulas already in place, or adopting similar formulas/formulae?

+Are we proposing a new solution or an incremental improvement to a preexisting solution?

 Would similar formulas/formulae simplify adoption by employers' HR departments?